Understanding PTSD flashbacks and triggers

 Identifying your triggers

-Flashbacks are a difficult part of PTSD, but knowing when they may happen, and what helped (or didn’t help) during and after than are key.
+Flashbacks are a difficult part of PTSD and C-PTSD, but knowing when they may happen, and what helped (or didn’t help) during and after than are key.

 Establish a safe and calming environment: Create a safe space in your home where you can go to relax and feel calm if you feel a flashback coming on.
 This might include dim lighting, soft music, and comfortable furnishings.